 - Spiral Development

 - V-Model Development

-Best Practices: The 5 Phases of an SDLC
+SDLC Best Practices: The 5 Phases of a Secure Software Development Life Cycle

 For whichever software development methodology your organization implements, you’ll find a common structure between the various models.
 These five phases of a software development life cycle can be identified in each methodology:

 - Planning – Start your secure software development by mapping out a timeline, requirements, and any preliminary details necessary.